 An alternative minimum tax on tax preference income is imposed to the extent that it exceeds the regular liability.
 The alternative minimum tax is equal to 5.8% of Minnesota alternative minimum taxable income.

 In addition to the regular and alternative minimum tax, a minimum fee is imposed, based on the sum of the corporation's Minnesota property, payroll, and sales.
-The brackets and minimum fee amounts were increased in 2013 and are indexed annually for inflation beginning in tax year 2014.
 The minimum fee also applies to partnerships and S corporations.
-The following apply to tax year 2018: